IAMSSROBINSON/C/08_manipulating_strings/112_copying_strings/notes.md

 ## `strncpy()` String copy + length

 `strncpy()` copies strings just like `strcpy()` but a third argument is provided of how much (in length) of the string to copy.
-Stops copying at the null character so it is not copied itself but after the string is copied a null character is added to the destination char array so the destination must always have +1 more character length available to accommodate for null character.
+Stops copying at the null character so it is not copied itself but after the string is copied a null character is added to the destination char array so the destination must always have / specify +1 more character length available to accommodate for null character.